iotaap/docs-hapi/docs/index.md

 # IoTaaP HAPI Documentation

-IoTaaP Hardware API is a special library that connects your Hardware with [IoTaaP Cloud Console](https://console.iotaap.io), just provide your credentials and start trasnfering your data and controlling your device remotely.
+IoTaaP Hardware API is a special library that connects your Hardware with [IoTaaP Cloud Console](https://console.iotaap.io), just provide your credentials and start transfering your data and controlling your device remotely.
 IoTaaP HAPI gives you the possibility to upgrade your devices firmware over the air (OTA).

 ## HAPI Reference